frictionlessdata/frictionless-prototype-py/docs/target/errors-reference/README.md

 > This work is based on [Data Quality Spec](https://github.com/frictionlessdata/data-quality-spec)

-This document provides a full reference of the Frictionless errors.
+This document provides a full reference to the Frictionless errors.

 ## Error